Connectivity constrains quantum codes: Main results

 Although this result allows us to formulate a bound in purely graph-theoretic terms, we cannot rederive the Bravyi-Poulin-Terhal bound.
-Indeed they make use of the Expansion Lemma to obtain regions $V_\bullet$ of size $d^2$, instead of $d$.
+Indeed, they make use of the Expansion Lemma to obtain regions $V_\bullet$ of size $d^2$, instead of $d$.
 This optimization cannot be carried out here as we do not have a guarantee on the boundary of the regions $V_\bullet$ we create.
 In other words, we make no assumptions on the structure of the subgraph that we obtain from the separator.
 As a consequence, our bound applies to all codes and not just LDPC codes.
 As we will see when dealing with $D$-dimensional hyperbolic codes, some spaces induce small separators \emph{and} large boundaries so we do not expect the Expansion Lemma to always yield a tighter bound.
-For example, graphs embeddable locally in $3$-dimensional hyperbolic space have separators of size $O(\sqrt{n})$.
-These are highly nonlocal codes therefore that may be able to bypass the restrictions on purely local codes.
+These are highly nonlocal codes and may be able to bypass the restrictions on purely local codes.
 These spaces might be expected to yield a poor distance \emph{and} better tradeoffs.
-Without being able to pin down the structure of the graph induced by the separator, we cannot derive tighter bounds on the rate-distance tradeoff.
+Without being able to pin down the structure of the subgraph induced by the separator, we cannot derive tighter bounds on the rate-distance tradeoff.